VisTrails/VisTrails/doc/usersguide/cltools.rst

    Figure 1.1 - CLTools Wizard main window

-Arguments can either represent input ports, output ports, or constant strings.
+Arguments can represent either  input ports, output ports, or constant strings.
 Ports can  handle  different types  such  as boolean  flags, strings, or files.
 Lists of  strings and files are also possible.
-Each argument can have a flag before it or a prefix such as ``--file=``.
+Each argument can have a flag before it such as ``-f`` or a prefix such as ``--file=``.

 You can view and import flags from man and help pages (See :ref:`Figure 1.2
 <fig-cltools-import>`).